 Fireplace or Bonfire

-I’ve found that gathering around a warm fire for the Winter Solstice and contemplating this past year and planning for next is one of my favorite ways to celebrate.
-That soft crackle is soothing and makes me wonder what my ancestors may have thought about while gathered around the warm fire as well.
+Gathering around a warm fire for Winter Solstice and contemplating this past year while planning for the next is my favorite way to celebrate.
+That soft crackle is soothing and makes me wonder what my ancestors may have thought about while gathering around the warm fire.

 Welcome the Winter season into your home!
-When it comes to decorating for Yule and Winter Solstice it’s all about colors, symbolism, and light!
+When decorating for Yule and Winter Solstice, it’s all about colors, symbolism, and light!